A Guide to Ticks in Maryland

-We have all seen a tick before—whether it was out in the woods or crawling up our leg.
+We have all seen a tick before, whether out in the woods or crawling up our leg.
 But why exactly are ticks so dangerous?
 And what can I do to protect my family?

 What are Ticks?

-Ticks, while often called insects, are actually arachnids—meaning they are related to spiders and mites—and can be found in grassy and wooded areas all around the world.
-Adult ticks are approximately 0.1 to 0.2 inches in length, depending on their age, sex, and species, and reproduce each fall, with females laying up to 3,000 eggs at a time.
+While often called insects, Ticks are arachnids—meaning they are related to spiders and mites—and can be found in grassy and wooded areas worldwide.
+Adult ticks are approximately 0.1 to 0.2 inches in length, depending on their age, sex, and species, and reproduce each fall, with females laying up to 3,000 eggs.

-Ticks survive by feeding on animal blood, including humans’, and have adapted to feed for long periods of time—their teeth are curved so they can remain securely attached for days on end.
-As if that wasn’t bad enough, after having latched on for 24-48 hours, ticks can start to transmit dangerous diseases such as Lyme disease, Rocky Mountain spotted fever, tick paralysis, and many more.
+Ticks survive by feeding on animal blood, including humans’, and have adapted to feed for long periods—their teeth are curved to remain securely attached for days.
+If that wasn’t bad enough, after having latched on for 24-48 hours, ticks could start to transmit dangerous diseases such as Lyme disease, Rocky Mountain spotted fever, tick paralysis, and many more.